NLeSC/noodles/doc/source/eating.rst

     w = sub(u, 2)
     x = mul(v, w)

-    answer = run(x)
+    answer = run_single(x)

     print("The answer is {0}.".format(answer))

 That allmost looks like normal Python!
-The only difference is the ``run`` statement at the end of this program.
-The catch is that none of the computation is actually done until the ``run`` statement has been given.
+The only difference is the ``run_single`` statement at the end of this program.
+The catch is that none of the computation is actually done until the ``run_single`` statement has been given.
 The variables ``u``, ``v``, ``w``, and ``x`` only represent the *promise* of a value.
 The functions that we imported are wrapped, such that they construct the directed acyclic graph of the computation in stead of just computing the result immediately.
 This DAG then looks like this:

 .. figure:: _static/images/dag1.png
     :alt: the diamond workflow DAG